Seniorcisharp/NotionRedux/README.md

 If you have VS Code and Docker installed, clicking the link will automatically install the Dev Containers extension if needed, clone the source code into a container volume, and spin up a dev container for use.
 Alternatively, for GitHub Codespaces:

-Install the GitHub Codespaces extension in VS Code and use the Codespaces: Create New Codespace command.
-6. (Optional) Requirements for Docker/Codespace
-To run the project within Docker or Codespaces, ensure your container has at least:

-4 Cores
-6 GB of RAM (8 GB recommended) to run a full build
-For more details, please refer to the development container README.

 Contributing
 We welcome contributions!
 You can participate by: